TharinduNS/Montage/README.md

 - render windows separately for large report. i.e. turn pieces on and off for memory intensive report
 - fix colour scales to include negative numbers
+- include all modules within the montage module, so usage will be -m montage and all submodule will be run
+- pip install that does not clash with multiqc.
+Ideally without renaming the main codebase.
+  - If changes to the main code base become very exotic (some are in the pipeline), then this fork will diverge heavily from the base of multiqc and will need be renamed.
+Otherwise Montage will be a plugin for multiqc, a pull request will be submitted.

 # Credits
 [This package is a fork of MultiQC] (https://github.com/ewels/MultiQC/) .
 [Project Lead & Contributors for MultiQC](README-multiqc.md]